john-thuo1/Multilingual_SentimentAnalysis_Tool/README.md

 6. The tool will analyze the review scores and generate informative graphs to visualize the sentiment insights.

 7. Lastly, head to 'Business_Recommendation' and Upload the Updated Reviews Dataset.
-    - After uploading, the program will automatically generate the Recommendation using OpenAI's Engine ***text-davinci-003***,
+    - After uploading, the program will automatically generate the Recommendation using OpenAI's Engine ***gpt3.5-turbo model***,

 ## Contributing